 In the spring/summer of 2015, we arranged for a local tree trimming service to deliver 2 truckloads of wood chips and used them as mulch in garden areas we assessed they would be the most beneficial.

-Then we heavily seeded the rest of the property with a cover crop.
-Next to the primary veggie garden area, we set up a composting station in the yard to help grow fertile soil amendments and encourage the return of worms back onto our property.
+Then we heavily seeded the rest of the property with a nitrogen fixing cover crop.
+We also set up a composting station in the yard to help grow fertile soil amendments and encourage the return of worms back onto our property.

 Last, we bought chickens and in the fall rabbits to partner with us in our soil building efforts.
 The rabbits put out a steady stream of ready to use ‘organic fertilizer’ and chickens provided needed disturbance and aeration to the soil.